naoki9911/kaptest/README.md

       kind: <kind> # Required
       namespace: <namespace> # Optional
       name: <name> # Required
-    params: # GVK of Params is omitted since it is defined by `spec.ParamKind` field in ValidatingAdmissionPolicy
+    params: # GVK of Params is omitted since it is defined by `spec.ParamKind` field in MutatingAdmissionPolicy
       namespace: <namespace> # Optional
       name: <name> # Required
     userInfo: # The same struct as request.userInfo